 Far, far away thy children leave the land.

 But the story has a sad ending.
 As is well known, Reynolds attempted to emulate the effects of the Old Masters, but his use of fugitive colours and faulty media caused a number of images to deteriorate.
 A particularly distressing example of the results of these experiments is A Girl with a Baby, resting in a very poor state in the Dulwich Picture Gallery in South East London.
 Even in his lifetime Reynolds’s transient canvasses were much commented on, and he was not spared a certain satirical attention.

 The point is well made by an anecdote about Charles Moore, the 1st Marquess of Drogheda, which we owe to the Rev Henry Crowe.
-The Marquis, who sat for Reynolds in 1761, led a riotous life abroad for some thirty years until he “became bilious, and returned to Ireland with a shattered constitution.
-He then found that the portrait and original had faded together, and corresponded, perhaps, as well as when first painted”.
+The Marquis, who sat for Reynolds in 1761, led a riotous life abroad for some thirty years until he

-The Strawberry Girl is one of these melancholy, half-lost paintings.
+The Strawberry Girl is one of these melancholy half-lost paintings.
 What an irony that its deterioration has only enhanced the sense of childish fragility and fleeting innocence that make it so arresting!
-Looking at us from a wall in Hertford House the girl reminds us of Blake’s children in Holy Thursday with “their innocent faces clean” and “raising their innocent hands”.
+Looking at us from a wall in Hertford House the girl reminds us of Blake’s children in Holy Thursday with ‘their innocent faces clean’ and ‘raising their innocent hands’.
 Unwittingly, and unforgettably, Reynolds has given us a definitive image of the poignant fading of childhood.